-- Clearing the portal server-side cache or the configuration entities cache causes temporary performance degradation of the portal while data gets reloaded from Dataverse.
+- Clearing the portal server-side cache or the configuration tables cache causes temporary performance degradation of the portal while data gets reloaded from Dataverse.

-- Changes to the configuration entities, or publish changes actions should be performed during non-peak hours.
-Frequent or too many entity changes may adversely affect portal performance.
+- Changes to the configuration tables, or publish changes actions should be performed during non-peak hours.
+Frequent or too many table changes may adversely affect portal performance.